Equifax names former GE executive Mark Begor as CEO

 (Reuters) - Credit-monitoring firm Equifax Inc (EFX.N) named former General Electric Co (GE.N) executive Mark Begor as chief executive officer on Wednesday, as it looks to regain investor confidence after being hit by a massive data breach.

-Begor’s appointment comes about six months after Richard Smith’s departure as CEO following mounting criticism over the attack that plunged the company into crisis.
+Begor’s appointment comes about six months after Richard Smith quit as CEO following mounting criticism over the attack that could be the most expensive hack in corporate history.

-The company had appointed Paulino do Rego Barros Jr. as interim CEO.
-Paulino will retire from Equifax in early 2019, the company said.

 Begor, 59, was most recently a managing director with private equity firm Warburg Pincus.
 Before that he worked with GE for 35 years in various roles.

+Shares of Equifax were up 2 percent in morning trade.
+They have fallen 19 percent since the hack.

-The breach, disclosed in September, prompted outrage from politicians and consumer advocates, a string of government probes into the company and the departure of top executives.
+Begor will be tasked with the challenge of repairing the tarnished image of the company and win back customers, after the breach prompted outrage from politicians and consumer advocates, government probes and the departure of top executives.

+Listing his priorities, Begor said he would continue the “team’s efforts to communicate transparently and restore confidence with consumers, customers, shareholders, and policymakers.”

+“Most critically, we will continue to invest in and strengthen our IT and data security,” he added.

 Equifax said in September that hackers had stolen personally identifiable information of U.S., UK and Canadian consumers, including names, Social Security numbers, birth dates, addresses driver’s license and credit card numbers.